 Creative Commons are copyright licences that allow you as creator to permit others to use your material without them first having to ask you for permission.
 If you license material, pictures, films, music, art, etc. you can decide how other people can use your material.
 There are six licences with different degrees of freedom.
 If you are a researcher, more information can be found at Open licence for your publication (CC BY)

 If you want to use a Creative Commons licensed product, you must always remember to check what type of Creative Commons licence it has in order to see if you can use it for your purposes.
 The minimum requirement is to state the source but there are often other conditions that must also be followed.

 Do you have any questions about Creative Commons?
-Contact the library or KI's lawyers for help.
+Contact the library or KI's Legal Office for help.